 CVE-2026-9973

-An out-of-bounds write vulnerability exists in the V8 JavaScript engine of Google Chrome prior to version 148.
+An out-of-bounds write vulnerability in the V8 JavaScript engine of Google Chrome could allow an unauthenticated remote attacker to execute arbitrary code.

 Executive summary